-Not all tax debt cases are eligible for private collectors to handle.
-The IRS won’t hand the following accounts over to PDCs:
+Not all tax cases, however, are eligible for private collectors to handle.
+The following types of accounts won’t be sent to an IRS collection agency:

 - Accounts with an Offer in Compromise agreement or an installment agreement

 - Innocent Spouse cases